-3. On or before December 31, 2023, the owner or operator of any AB 617 Industrial Unit shall demonstrate final compliance with the requirements in Section D.4. demonstrate final compliance with the requirements in Section D.4.
+- 3. On or before December 31, 2023, the owner or operator of any AB 617 Industrial Unit shall operate in compliance with the requirements in Section D.4. - 4.
+For units that no longer qualify for the 9 billion British thermal unit per year exemption in Section D.4, the owner or operator shall submit an Authority to Construct permit application within 30 days of exceeding this threshold and shall operate in compliance with the requirements in Section D.4 within one year of exceeding the threshold.